yuja/jj/docs/paid_contributors.md

-# Paying employers and their employees
+# Paying employers and their contributing employees

 This is the list of companies paying for contributions to Jujutsu.
-For each company, all contributors are listed, whether it's part of their job to contribute or not.
+For each company, all employees who have contributed are listed, whether it's part of their job to contribute or not.

+The purpose of this list is to make it easy to spot conflicts of interest, such as when an employee approves changes from another employee of the same company.
+See [contribution docs](contributing.md#code-reviews) for details on this policy.

 ## East River Source Control